 It takes approximately 2 hours 15 minutes to fly to Bratislava from the UK.

 The IATA airport code for Bratislava Airport is BTS.
 This will appear on your ticket.

-The average temperature of Bratislava in June is 20°C.
+The average temperature of Bratislava in May is 16°C.

 Airlines that fly to Bratislava include KLM, British Airways, Flybe, Ryanair - and you can book them all at discounted prices with us.